SusungHong/Self-Attention-Guidance/README.md

 This repository is based on [openai/improved-diffusion](https://github.com/openai/improved-diffusion).
 The major implementation of our method is in `guided_diffusion/gaussian_diffusion.py` and `guided_diffusion/unet.py`.
 We modified feature extraction code from [yandex-research/ddpm-segmentation](https://github.com/yandex-research/ddpm-segmentation) to get the self-attention maps.

+All you need is to download pretrained models, and sample from them using self-attention guidance.

 # Downloading Pretrained Diffusion Models (and Classifiers for CG)
 Pretrained weights for ImageNet and LSUN can be downloaded from [the repository](https://github.com/openai/improved-diffusion).
-Place them in the `./models/` directory.
+Download and place them in the `./models/` directory.

 # Sampling from Pretrained Diffusion Models
 You can sample from pretrained diffusion models with self-attention guidance by changing `SAG_FLAGS` in the following commands.
 Note that sampling with `--guide_scale 1.0` means sampling without self-attention guidance.

  * ImageNet 128x128 model (`--classifier_guidance False` deactivates classifier guidance):
 ```